Health Plan Coordination of Care Requirements

 When contacting or sending any of the above referenced information to the person’s PCP, providers must provide the PCP with an agency contact name and telephone number in the event the PCP needs further information.

 Provider Manual Form 4.3.2, Communications Document can be used for coordinating care with the AHCCCS Health Plan PCP or Behavioral Health Coordinator.
 The form includes the required elements for coordination purposes and must be completed in full for coordination of care to be considered to occur.
 For complex problems, direct provider-to-provider contact is recommended to support written communications.
-This form can be obtained by calling the Provider Services Call Center at 866-796-0542.
+This form can be obtained by calling Customer Services at 1-866-796-0542.

 Provider Manual Form 4.3.2, Communications Document will not have to be used if there is a properly documented progress note.
 To be considered properly documented the progress note must:

 - Include a header that states “Coordination of Care”;

 - Include all of the required elements contained in Provider Manual Form 4.3.2, Communications Document.

 The Health Plan provides fee-for-service services to Title XIX/XXI eligible persons not enrolled with an AHCCCS Health Plan.
 The Health Plan provides all inpatient emergency services for fee-for-service persons with psychiatric or substance abuse diagnoses.
 The Health Plan provides services to tribal Title XIX/XXI eligible persons referred by an Indian Health Services (IHS) or tribal facility for emergency services rendered at non-IHS facilities.

 13.3.5 Responsibility for Persons Enrolled in an AHCCCS Health Plan